houseabsolute/test-class-moose/README.md

 # TEST CONTROL METHODS

 Do not run tests in test control methods.
-They are not needed and in the future, will cause test failures.
+This will cause the test control method to fail (this is a feature, not a bug).
 If a test control method fails, the class/method will fail and testing for that class should stop.

 __Every__ test control method will be passed two arguments.
 The first is the `$test` invocant.
 The second is an object implementing `Test::Class::Moose::Role::Reporting`.
-Find that the `notes` hashref is a handy way of recording information you later wish to use if you call `$test_suite->reporting`.
+You may find that the `notes` hashref is a handy way of recording information you later wish to use if you call `$test_suite->reporting`.

 These are: